Ted Usdin, M.D., Ph.D.

-Dr. Usdin is a Senior Investigator in the Section on Fundamental Neuroscience of NIMH.
+Dr. Usdin is the Director of the Systems Neuroscience Imaging Resource in the NIMH Intramural Research Program.
 He attended college at Johns Hopkins University.
 His graduate work in the Medical Scientist Training Program at Washington University in St. Louis with Gerald Fischbach focused on the identification of factors responsible for neuromuscular junction development.
 Dr. Usdin completed a residency in psychiatry at Stanford University and then in 1990 joined the NIMH Laboratory of Cell Biology.
-Dr. Usdin is exploring the biological role of tuberoinfundibular peptide, a new neuropeptide that his group recently discovered.
+Before running the SNIR, he was Chief of the Section on Fundamental Neuroscience where he explored the biological role of tuberoinfundibular peptide, a neuropeptide that his group discovered.

 Regulation of hypothalamic signaling by tuberoinfundibular peptide of 39 residues is critical for the response to cold: a novel peptidergic mechanism of thermoregulation.
 Dimitrov EL, Kim YY, Usdin TB.
 J Neurosci.
 2011 Dec 7;31(49):18166-79. doi: 10.1523/JNEUROSCI.2619-11.2011.
 PMID: 22159128.